-Fires: Ground fires are only permitted in the authentic fairgrounds and must be indicated on registration.
-Shallow fire pits are to be dug and filled in before youleave.
+Fires: Ground fires are only permitted in the authentic fairgrounds.
+Shallow fire pits are to be dug and filled in before you leave.
 A filled water bucket must be beside each fire.
 Firewood is available free of charge.

 Straw and Ice: Straw is available for authentic camps in limited quantity.
 Straw bales are not to be used for seating.
 Bales are not to be visible in the authentic area.
 Limited amounts of ice are available at the taverns at cost.
 Tickets for one free bag of ice per camp are provided.
-Coolers and other non-period items for storing perishables must be hidden from the view of the public.
+Coolers and other non-period items for storing perishables must be hidden from view of the public.
 Please bring something to hide ice or non-period items when carrying them in public.